Automated Google Forms to PDF conversion can be a useful functionality if you have loads of forms to process by generating nice and structured PDFs.

 - Review the Input HTML

-Google form can be associated with a spreadsheet in the backend to hold all data.
+- Google Forms can be associated with a spreadsheet in the backend to hold all data.
+In this guide, we’ll walk you through the entire process of PDF generation from Google Forms.
 We’ll use this spreadsheet data to generate the output PDF.
 All new rows in the spreadsheet serve as a trigger to process further action.

 4. Test Trigger and Analyze Output